fratgiolo/Sparkify/README.md

 ## GitHub Repository <a name="gitlink"></a>

-The link to my disaster recovery project is: https://github.com/fratgiolo/Sparkify.git
+The link to my Sparkify project is: https://github.com/fratgiolo/Sparkify.git

 ## File Description <a name="files"></a>